anshuthopsee/nse-oi-visualizer/README.md

 ## NSE-OI-VISUALIZER
 A simple React application inspired by [Sensibull](https://www.sensibull.com/), which visualizes real-time Open Interest data of Indian Benchmark Indices and F&O stocks.
 It gets data from the NSE server through a proxy api and plots the data as bar charts.
 The app shows Change in Open Interest and Total Open Interest for the selected instrument.
 The data is auto-updated at specific times at 3 minute intervals.
 Frontend is created with React, Material UI, Redux and D3.
-Backend is created with NodeJS (Note: The app is work in progress, and probably has bugs and probably needs to be refactored).
+Backend is created with NodeJS.
+(Note: The app is work in progress).

 ## Demo
 ![Usage Demo](frontend/demo/nse-oi-visualizer.gif)